 Most gaming laptops don’t have Microsoft Office pre-installed because they are not designed for office work.
-However, you can purchase the Office package or install any free program on your gaming laptop.
+However, you can purchase the Office package or install any free program.
 Generally, this device is suitable for more complex work.

 Gaming laptops are powerful and fast devices that can handle many complex programs without freezing or slowing down.

-Gamers need such devices to play more advanced video games in high quality, but they might also need a laptop for work outside of gaming.
+Gamers need such devices to play more advanced video games in high quality, but they might also need a laptop for work.

-If you only have a gaming laptop, you may wonder if it’s possible to use it for gaming as well as using an Office program for your work.
+If you only have a gaming laptop, you may wonder if it’s possible to use it for an Office program for your work.

 Unfortunately, most gaming laptops don’t come with Office pre-installed.